byrcyb/pre-hackathon-course/chapters/chapter1.md

     print('The',mission,'mission was led by',agency)
 ```

 If you self-assessed at `5` or less consider taking the Curiosity (beginner) track challenges during the hackathon.
+Why [Curiosity](https://en.wikipedia.org/wiki/Curiosity_(rover))?

 If you self-assessed at  `6` or higher consider taking the Amal (advanced) track challenges during the hackathon.
+Why [Amal](https://en.wikipedia.org/wiki/Emirates_Mars_Mission)?

 </exercise>